jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_workbook_new.rs - Demonstrates creating a simple workbook, with one unused worksheet.

+* doc_workbook_push_worksheet.rs - Demonstrates creating a standalone
+  worksheet object and then adding it to a workbook.

 * doc_workbook_save.rs - Demonstrates creating a simple workbook, with one unused worksheet.